Mohammad3id/Weathery-SwiftUI/README.md

 # Weathery

-A native iOS weather app built with SwiftUI with OpenWeatherMap API integration.
+A simple native iOS weather app built with SwiftUI with OpenWeatherMap API integration.

 ### Showcase